lenddoefl/triggers/docs/getting_started.rst

         database.
       - ``app.tasks.ImportResponses`` imports the user's response data into a document database.
-      - ``app.tasks.ImportDeviceMetadata`` sends a request to a 3rd-party web
+      - ``app.tasks.ImportBrowserMetadata`` sends a request to a 3rd-party web
         service to download metadata about the user's browser, based on their user agent string.